Sonnenstein killing centre: Systematic murder of patients

 As part of the program later known as "Action T4", six killing centres were set up in 1940 and 1941 across the German Reich under the direction of the branches of the Nazi Party, overseen by a specially-created control centre for the extermination programme, established at Tiergartenstraße 4 in Berlin.
-These institutes were responsible for gassing 70,000 mentally ill and intellectually disabled patients from psychiatric institutions, old peoples homes, nursing homes and hospitals.
-One of these extermination clinics was located in Pirna-Sonnenstein under the direction of the doctor, Horst Schumann.
+These institutes were responsible for gassing 70,000 mentally ill and intellectually disabled patients from psychiatric institutions, retirement homes, nursing homes, and hospitals.

+One of these extermination facilities was located in Pirna-Sonnenstein under the direction of its head, doctor Horst Schumann.
 His successors were Kurt Borm (code name "Dr. Storm"), Klaus Endruweit (code name "Dr. Bader"), Curt Schmalenbach (code name "Dr. Palm") and Ewald Wortmann (code name "Dr. Friede").

+Timeline

 In spring 1940 the Berlin euthanasia department had a killing centre established in a screened-off part of the institute's land.
-In the cellar of a hospital building – Haus C 16 – a gas chamber was installed and a crematorium attached.
+In the cellar of a hospital building – Haus C 16 – a gas chamber was installed and a crematorium was attached.
 The complex of four buildings was surrounded by a wall on the sides facing the Elbe river and a car park – still largely in place today.
 On the remaining sides a high board fence was erected to hide what was going on inside.

 At the end of June 1940 the extermination institute began operations.
-In the years 1940 and 1941 it had a total of about 100 employees: doctors, nurses, drivers, orderlies, office workers, police.
-Several times a week, patients were fetched from mental and nursing homes in buses and brought to the Sonnenstein.
-After passing the entrance gate to the institute, which was guarded by a police detachment, the victims were taken to the ground floor of Block C 16 where they were separated into reception rooms for men and women by orderlies.
+In the years 1940 and 1941 it had a total of about 100 employees: doctors, nurses, drivers, orderlies, office workers, and police.
+Several times a week, patients from mental and nursing homes were brought to Sonnenstein by bus.
+After passing the entrance gate to the institute, which was guarded by a police detachment, the victims were taken to the ground floor of Block C 16 where they orderlies separated them into reception rooms for men and women.
 In another room they were presented one by one, usually to two doctors from the institute, who then fabricated a cause of death for the subsequent death certificate.